Berkeley-CS61B/skeleton-sp16/proj1/spec/proj1a.md

 Furthermore, this Deque must use arrays as the core data structure.

 We strongly recommend that you treat your array as circular for this exercise.
 In other words, if your front pointer is at position zero, and you `addFirst`, the front pointer should loop back around to the end of the array (so the new front item in the deque will be the last item in the underlying array).
 This will result in far fewer headaches than non-circular approaches.
+You will find the modulus % operator useful.

 The signature of the constructor should be `public ArrayDeque()`.
 That is, you need only worry about initializing empty ArrayDeques.